-If you want to understand your taxes better and learn how to properly fill out and use a W-4 form, keep reading for a comprehensive explanation.
-Alternatively, you can jump directly to the section that answers your question below.
+Tax forms can be difficult to fully comprehend, even for the most seasoned business owners.
+If you want to understand your taxes better and learn how to fill out a federal W-4, keep reading for a comprehensive explanation.

-You need to pay your income tax on earnings when you earn it, which is why it’s imperative to fill out your W4 properly when you go through a life change that impacts your taxes (for example, getting a second job or getting married).
+You need to pay your income tax on earnings when you earn it, which is why it’s imperative to fill out your W-4 properly when you go through a life change that impacts your taxes—for example, getting a new job or getting married.

 - Name and mailing address

 - Filing status or marital status—single, married filing jointly, head of household, qualifying widower, or married filing separately